 An experimentally based computer search identifies unstructured membrane-binding sites in proteins: Application to class-I myosins, PAKs and CARMIL Hanna Brzeska, Jake Guag, Kirsten Remmert, Susan Chacko and Edward D. Korn J. Biol.
 Chem., 285: 5738-5747 (2010)

 EMBOSS pepinfo documentation

 One or more sequences can be entered into the program by

 Cut&pasted sequences or uploaded sequence files can be in any common format: Fasta, Genbank, Swissprot, EMBL.
-Input sequences are first processed by the EMBOSS Seqret program to convert them into Fasta format.
+Input sequences that are not in Fasta format are first processed by the EMBOSS Seqret program to convert them into Fasta format.
 Note that 'Plain' or 'Raw' format will not work for multiple sequences, since there is no way to tell where one sequence ends and another begins.
-Therefore, if you want to run multiple sequences at once, it is recommended that you use Fasta, Genbank, or Swissprot formats.
+Therefore, if you want to run multiple sequences at once (or indeed, for almost any sequence), it is recommended that you use Fasta, Genbank, or Swissprot formats.

 Sample file of Fasta-format sequences

 Word documents: Word is not a sequence format, and no program can read a sequence in Word format.
 Sequences in an uploaded Word document will fail.